FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 | CIO  | Amanda Wilson     | Primary risk owner for overall management of IT. | Leads and oversees the IT department |
 | Manager of Systems | William Freund | Secondary risk owner for management of systems.| Operation and maintenance of IT infrastructure. |

-__Existing Vulnerability__: Dependence on a single FSI component, narrows the organization-wide file system to a single point of failure. \
+__Existing Vulnerability__: Dependence on a single FSI component, narrows the organization-wide file system to a single point of failure (MITRE, n.d.). \

 __Threat__: Potential operational halt if the single point fails through human error, configurations, or attack. \
 This SPOF Makes the component a high value asset for attackers.
 SPOF has a negative _tactical_ effect_ as it halts operations that use the FSI server. \